-National Liberation Day of South Korea falls on August 15 annually and is also known as ‘Gwangbokjeol’ which translates to ‘bringing back the light.’
+National Liberation Day in South Korea falls on August 15 annually and is also known as ‘Gwangbokjeol,’ which translates to ‘bringing back the light.’
 This name represents the end of the darkness of Japan’s rule over South Korea.
 Gwangbokjeol is one of the few national holidays that is shared with North Korea, which also observes its Liberation Day on August 15.
 This holiday is celebrated with festivities, ceremonies, and parades nationwide.

 History of Liberation Day

 One of the most unfortunate periods in Korean history happened in the first half of the 20th century when Korea became a colony of Japan.
 Under Japanese rule, people were forced to have Japanese names and many Koreans were forcibly recruited to provide labor for Japan and drafted into the Japanese army towards the end of the Second World War.
-During the time of Japanese oppression, many Koreans stood up against the Japanese oppression, and often paid for this defiance with their lives.
+During the time of Japanese oppression, many Koreans stood up against it, and often paid for this defiance with their lives.
 March 1, 1919, was the time for one of the most important uprisings of this period.
 On that day, several Korean nationalists declared Korea independent, however, the struggle for independence continued for another 25 years until Korea actually gained its freedom.

 The day when Korea finally threw off its Japanese rulers is known as National Liberation Day of Korea or Korean Independence Day.
-In 1945, Korea was finally liberated from its occupation of Japan and, exactly three years later, on August 15, 1948, the Republic of Korea was officially established.
+In 1945, Korea was finally liberated from its occupation by Japan and, exactly three years later, on August 15, 1948, the Republic of Korea was officially established.

 Liberation Day timeline